ihmeuw/vivarium_research/docs/source/models/gbd2017/risk_attributable_causes/chronic_kidney_disease/index.rst

   Describe which aspects of the disease this cause model is designed to simulate, and which aspects it is **not** designed to simulate.

+The aspects of the disease this cause model is designed to simulate is the basic structure of the disease, its sub causes, associated measures (deaths, prevalence, incidence, emr), associated sequelae, and associated disability weights.
+The aspects of the disease this cause model is not designed to simulate is the disease structure of CKD, related sub causes, and sequelae.
+This cause model is designed differently, with a disease state 'With Condition' based on incidence of CKD, and then from there, the sub causes and sequelae are categorized within either a 'moderate' or 'severe' CKD state.

 Assumptions and Limitations
 +++++++++++++++++++++++++++